JLefebvre55/Coursera-DeepLearning/notes/NeuralNetworks.md

 ### Logistic Regression

 An algorithm for *binary classification* (output labels `y` are all either 0 or 1).
-Predictions are 'slider' probabilities, i.e. between 0 and 1, where `y' = sig(Wx+b)`.
+Predictions are 'slider' probabilities, i.e. between 0 and 1, where $y = \sigma(\Omega x+\Beta)$.
 Sigmoid is used because this allows very large positive or negative numbers to become very close to 1 or 0 respectively.

 ### NN Algorithm Design